dexbol/bomb/README.md

 		{
 			"cfile": ["./cfile/"],
-			"referrer":["../template/head.html"],
+			"referrer":["../template/head.tpl"],
 			"store": "./store"
 		}

 	Let's explain these key. `cfile` is a array that include config file directory(explain "config file" later).
-The value `./cfile/` means all config files in `C:\project\static\cfile\`. `referrer` is a template file such as php template or a html file that introduce "config file". `store` is a directory that contain files that compile config files to.
+The value `./cfile/` means all config files in `C:\project\static\cfile\`. `referrer` is a template file such as php template or a html file that introduce javascript or css. `store` is a directory that contain files that compile config files to.
 The last, one case need to take care is that all path we mention above is relative to the directory of `package.json`, in this case it's `C:\project\static`.

-	Now, the directories tree like this:
+	Now, the directories tree looks like this:

 		template/
 		static/